 - 2 medium potatoes peeled & cut into bite-size pieces

-- 2 very large or about half a lb Roma tomatoes, chopped
+- 2 large Roma tomatoes or about half a pound, chopped

 - 1 medium red bell pepper chopped

-- about 1/4 cup of crushed or ripped up nori seaweed sheets
+- 1/4 cup nori seaweed sheets crushed or ripped up

 - 1/2 Tablespoon sweet paprika